-The start of the Saddle Rock Trail begins just east of the Scotts Bluff National Monument Visitor's Center (see 'Getting There' on the main page for directions to the visitors center).
-The visitor center entrance is on the south side of the building, and on the sidewalk just east of the main entrance, there's an obvious sign that says "Summit Trail" with an arrow pointing east.
+The start of the Saddle Rock Trail begins just east of the Scotts Bluff National Monument Visitor's Center.
+According to the park website, there are no entrance fees or park passes required.
+The visitor center entrance is on the south side of the building.
+On the sidewalk just east of the main entrance, there's an obvious sign that says "Summit Trail" with an arrow pointing east.

 Very little "special" gear is needed for this hike.
-Ordinary athletic-shoes will do just fine, as will shorts and a T-shirt in summer weather.
+Ordinary athletic shoes will do just fine, as will shorts and a T-shirt in summer weather.
 Use warmer clothing accordingly.
-Sunscreen and bug-spray would be wise in the summer months.
+Sunscreen and bug-spray (ticks can be abundant in the long grasses) would be wise in the summer months.
 A bottle of water would suit just fine, as the hike is only about 1-2 hours.
 Beware of rattlesnakes!

 Scotts Bluff is found on the Scotts Bluff South Quad map.
 Topozone offers a free download here: